TMS Devices | 2025 Review

 Blossom

 Blossom TMS is a product of Sebers Medical.
 They are in the US as a branch of a parent company in Germany.
 The device is manufactured in South Korea.
-Blossom TMS is the new kid on the block.
-I had a virtual demo of the device, so my opinion will probably mature once I have hands-on experience with it.
 It looks aesthetically pleasing.
 It uses an F8 coil that is oil cooled, which means effective cooling and relatively quiet stimulation.
 The coil is permanently attached to the stimulator structure.
 This means less risk of leaks and potential low maintenance.
 On the other hand, it means you can’t add different coils for other indications.
 Blossom can do both rTMS and iTBS.
 But currently, Blossom is FDA cleared for 10 Hz rTMS only.
 I understand that they are working on another upgraded TMS system with more indications.

 The chair is very promising.
 It has a massage function and a unique, comfortable “head nest” to stabilize the patient's head during TMS treatment.
-The unit is very portable.
-It plugs into a 110-volt outlet.
-The system is affordable with the best value for the money I have seen so far.
+The unit is very portable—it plugs into a 110-volt outlet.
+The system is affordable and offers the best value for the money I have seen so far.

 Pros: